-A Mid-western outboard engine manufacturer bought a three year-old plant for the production of its marine engines.
+A Midwestern outboard engine manufacturer bought a three-year-old plant to produce its marine engines.
 When finished, the engines are removed from the assembly line and run for quality control.
-The 25,000 SCFM of exhaust from testing contains volatile organic compounds (VOCs) that require regulatory compliance.
+The 25,000 SCFM (40,125 Nm3/hr) of exhaust from testing contains volatile organic compounds (VOCs) that require regulatory compliance.
 Also within this exhaust is a great deal of water vapor and carbon monoxide (CO).

-Anguil Environmental had already planned to equip this plant with pollution control equipment for its paint processing operation using a new Anguil rotor concentrator coupled with an existing 17,000 SCFM Regenerative Thermal Oxidizer (RTO) that the company inherited with the plant.
-However the engine test cell emission control issue was complicated by the water vapor emitted with the VOCs.
+Anguil had already planned to equip this plant with pollution control equipment for its paint processing operation using a new Anguil Emissions Concentrator coupled with an existing 17,000 SCFM (27,285 Nm3/hr) Regenerative Thermal Oxidizer (RTO) that the company inherited with the plant.
+However, the engine test cell emission control issue was complicated by the water vapor emitted with the VOCs.
 Control of the CO emissions was not an objective for this application because its release was not a concern to any local regulatory authority.

-After a thorough technical evaluation, Anguil engineers chose a new 25,000 SCFM RTO as the most cost-effective solution for the existing conditions.
+After a thorough technical evaluation, Anguil engineers chose a new 25,000 SCFM (40,125 Nm3/hr) RTO as the most cost-effective solution for the existing conditions.

-Several factors effected this decision.
+Several factors affected this decision.
 The presence of a large percentage of water vapor in the process exhaust caused concern regarding the effectiveness of the concentrator type adsorption system.
-Vapor-liquid separators could be used to minimize the water introduction into the concentrator but the low winter temperatures would require the additional cost of heat tracing and insulation to prevent freezing.
-This would have increased the overall cost of the system, especially when using stainless steel for all component parts in contact with the process exhaust.
+Vapor-liquid separators could be used to minimize the water introduced to the concentrator but the low winter temperatures would require the additional cost of heat tracing and insulation to prevent freezing, increasing the overall cost of the system.

 A more suitable technology choice emerged in the RTO.
-Emissions from the test cells were still low and this technology is extremely cost-effective at low concentrations with 95% heat energy recovery or higher.
-However, the existing RTO coupled to the concentrator controlling the paint processing, did not offer the needed capacity or the material make up to prevent corrosion.
+Emissions from the test cells were still low and this technology is extremely cost-effective at low concentrations with 95% thermal energy recovery typically achieved and options for up to 97% thermal energy recovery available.
+However, the existing RTO coupled to the concentrator controlling the paint processing did not offer the needed capacity or the upgraded materials of construction to provide resistance to corrosion.

 The system operation is very energy efficient with thermal energy recovery of 95% or higher.
-The process air containing VOCs passes through vertical beds of ceramic media that alternately stores and releases heat or energy to elevate the process air temperature.
+The process air containing VOCs passes through vertical beds of ceramic media that alternately stores and releases heat to elevate the process air temperature before it enters the combustion chamber.
 Since RTOs have such high heat recovery, the process air can be heated to a value very close to the combustion chamber set-point temperature.
-Heat released from VOC destruction during oxidation further elevates the process air temperature to the point where the RTO is self-sustaining with no auxiliary fuel usage.
+Heat released from VOC destruction during oxidation further elevates the process air temperature to the point where the RTO is often self-sustaining with no auxiliary fuel usage.

 With this system, they elected to use supplemental fuel injection (SFI) that reduces the point of self-sustained operation to a lower process VOC concentration.
-Burners are shut off during operation with SFI which minimizes the introduction of combustion air into the chamber, and further reduces operating fuel usage with a flameless design that eliminates NOx emissions, problematic in some RTOs.
+Burners are shut off during operation with SFI which minimizes the introduction of combustion air into the chamber, and further reduces operating fuel usage with a flameless design that eliminates NOx emissions from the burner, problematic in some RTOs.

-The manufacturing plant is now able to meet compliance on multiple emission sources while saving capitol expense by utilizing equipment inherited with their plant purchase as well as operational cost savings on the newer more efficient RTO.
+The manufacturing plant is now able to meet compliance on multiple emission sources while saving capitol expense.
+First, by utilizing equipment inherited with their plant purchase, plus the operational cost savings on the newer more efficient RTO.
 An additional benefit with selection of an RTO was to the environment.
 Although not required, RTOs control the CO emissions along with VOCs from the test cells.
 This facility can accommodate future expansion and stay in compliance for many years to come.